spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/search-preferences/define-search-preferences.md

 For example, the *white-balance* and *light_exposure_modes* attributes have the *manual* attribute value.
 The *white-balance* attribute is assigned to *Canon LEGRIA HF R606*, and *light_exposure_modes* attribute is assigned to *Sony Cyber-shot DSC-W830*.
 You enable **FULL TEXT BOOSTED** only for *light_exposure_modes*.
 When a customer searches for *manual*, Sony Cyber-shot DSC-W830 appears higher in the list of results than the product with the *white-balance* attribute.
 ![Full text boosted](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Search+and+Filters/Search+Preferences+Types/full-text-boosted-attribute-values.png)

-It can also happen that **FULL TEXT BOOSTED** is enabled for two attributes with the same value.
-In this case, in the search results, the order of the respective products is defined by Elasticsearch.
+If **FULL TEXT BOOSTED** is enabled for two attributes with the same value, in the search results, the order of the respective products is defined by Elasticsearch.
 You can improve this by  customizing its analyzers.

 ### SUGGESTION TERMS